Public Policy A University of Tsukuba

 Course prerequisites

 In order to do the readings and presentations for this class, students should have a sufficient grasp of English.
-All lecture materials will be in English, and the readings (approximately 1 to 2 chapters per week) and presentations will be conducted in English.
+All lecture materials will be in English, and the readings (approximately 1 to 2 chapters per week on average) and presentations will be conducted in English.

 Grading Philosophy